-Provide resources pGALS app and videos on the PMM website
+Provide resources - pGALS app and videos on the PMM website

 Videos and pGALS app can be used as preloading and to help students practise on each other and after the session.
+As part of the pGALS app, a 'Test mode' allows users to practice pGALS in a timed manner, providing a pGALS checklist similar to an exam marksheet.

-USEFUL RESOURCES
+USEFUL Resources